iceberg12/Udacity_selfDrivingCarP8/README.md

 You can find the inputs to the particle filter in the `data` directory, which is the global MAP data.
 Other data source like car control and car observation of particles are given by the simulator.

+Note that I used simple discrete distribution to resample the particles in Step 3.
+However, please feel free to implement the Resampling Wheel and compare.

+The performance is good as long as x and y-error are around 0.12 or less.
+My car in action here.

+![alt text][action]